 If you know how to vet fund managers, and if you have the conviction to stick with them through underperformance to the index over long periods, there may be a case for higher fees.
 However, by vetting, I don’t mean just looking at their past performance.
 There are a host of reasons why I don’t do this.

-I would not trust financial advisers to select either of these because too often it is as part of a sales tactic to make you feel like you need to pay high ongoing fees for their super-secret investment selection strategy, which is targeted at your greed (of wanting outperformance) and fear (of wanting lower risk without lower returns).
+I would not trust a financial adviser to select either of these because too often it is as part of a sales tactic to make you feel like you need to pay high ongoing fees for their super-secret investment selection strategy, which is targeted at your greed (of wanting outperformance) and fear (of wanting lower risk without lower returns).
 If you don’t know how to do it yourself, how would you ever know if it was a sales tactic or if they really had the expertise.

 Sit down for this one — 1% advice fees and 1% fund fees

 On top of the ongoing 1% adviser fee, most advisers put you into actively managed funds with fees of another 1%.
-When combining the 1% adviser fees and the 1% fund fees, the loss to your portfolio over 40 years is half instead of a third.
+When combining the 1% adviser fees and 1% fund fees, the loss to your portfolio over 40 years is half instead of a third.
 And the income you can draw down in retirement is reduced by 75% instead of 50%.
 There’s a reason I say to be very critical of financial advisers.

 It is my hope that people more deeply understand what 1% fees mean and are as bothered as me when an adviser knowingly makes it sound like 1% isn’t much.